 The United Methodist Church of West Chester strives to be a welcoming place of worship for people of all races, ethnicities, socioeconomic levels, sexual orientations and gender identities.
-On February 6, 2022, our church will vote on becoming a Reconciling Congregation.
+On February 27, 2022, our church voted with 87% affirming votes to become a Reconciling Congregation.
 A Reconciling Congregation shares God’s welcome to all persons regardless of their sexual orientation or gender identity

 Sunday, February 27, 2022 - Church Conference to Vote on Reconciling Ministries